How Does Slow Breathing Lower Blood Pressure?

 According to the American Heart Association 2013 report, slow breathing may help balance the autonomic nervous system.
 (This is the part of the nervous system that controls how our internal organs function, affecting our heart rate, digestion, breathing etc.).
 It’s thought that imbalance in this system can be responsible for high blood pressure.
 And it’s thought that steady slow breathing can help balance it.

 Breathing slowly might also affect how our blood vessels are functioning and responding (via the central nervous system).

 Deliberate slow breathing is also shown to lower your stress levels, both immediately and in the long-term if you do it regularly.
 So if stress is even partially a cause of your high blood pressure (as it is for many people), then slow breathing will help lower your blood pressure through reducing your stress levels too.

 Regularly practicing slow breathing can help you keep your stress levels down in general.
-It can support you when you find yourself in a stressful situation as you’ll be better able to slow your breathing down in that moment.
+And it can support you when you find yourself in a stressful situation as you’ll be better able to slow your breathing down in that moment.
 Which means you’ll be better able to stave off stress-related blood pressure spikes.
-(More on this here: Slow breathing to reduce stress and blood pressure)

 Slow breathing may improve sodium processing